gardener/landscaper/docs/deployer/helm.md

     kubeconfig: xxx

     updateStrategy: update | patch # optional; defaults to update

+    # Configuration of the health checks for the resources.
+    # optional
+    healthChecks:
+      # Allows to disable the default health checks.
+      # optional; set to false by default.
+      disableDefault: true
+      # Defines the time to wait before giving up on a resource
+      # to be healthy.
+Should be changed with long startup time pods.
+      # optional; default to 60 seconds.
+      timeout: 30s

+    # Defines the time to wait before giving up on a resource to be deleted,
+    # for instance when deleting resources that are not anymore managed from this DeployItem.
+    # optional; default to 60 seconds.
+    deleteTimeout: 2m

     # Name of the release: helm install [name]
     name: my-release